 To find out if your homemade vinegar is in the 4.5% or higher range, you will need to order something called an acid titration kit from a home winemaking supplier.
 They are inexpensive and one kit will last you for many batches of vinegar.

 - 150 mL plastic testing cup

 - 100 mL of standard base liquid (0.2 N sodium hydroxide)

 - 15 mL dropper bottle of indicator solution (phenolphthalein)

 Because the type of acid you are testing for in vinegar is different from that in wine and usually at a much higher amount, you need to follow different instructions from the ones that come with the wine-testing kit.

-Add 20 ml of water and 3 drops of indicator solution and to the vinegar and stir (I use a chopstick).
+Add 20 mL of water and 3 drops of indicator solution and to the vinegar and stir (we use a chopstick).

-Fill the syringe with 10 ml of standard base.
+Fill the syringe with 10 mL of the standard base.
 Add the standard base to the mixture in the testing cup 1 ml at a time, stirring after each addition.

 Once the liquid has turned pink, make a note of how much standard base you added to get to that point.
-For example, since you started with 10 ml of the standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 ml of standard base.
+For example, since you started with 10 mL of the standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 mL of the standard base.